 Sweet, salty, crunchy and soft, these kitchen sink cookies have it all.
-Full of caramel, chocolate and even bits of pretzel.
-They are based off the popular Panera cookies and they are delicious.
+Full of caramel, chocolate and even bits of crunchy pretzels.
+They are based off the popular Panera Bread cookies and they are delicious.

 As cold as it’s been, turning to baking for that warm and cozy feeling was definitely welcome.
 I wanted to make something easy and far away from the holiday flavors.

 Plus they had to be made from ingredients I had in the house.
 These sweet and salty drop cookies were just the thing.

 This recipe is based on the famous Panera kitchen sink cookies.
 They are a great mix of textures and flavors.

 Little Dude and I had these whipped up in no time.
 He loved crunching up the pretzel bits.
 I loved starting with melted butter, so I didn’t have to plan ahead and soften anything.